reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 ### `@SafeVarargs`

 The varargs functionality allows the creation of methods with variable arguments.
-Prior to Java 5, the only option to create  methods with optional parameters was to create multiple methods, each with a different number of parameters.
+Before Java 5, the only option to create  methods with optional parameters was to create multiple methods, each with a different number of parameters.
 Varargs allows us to create a single method to handle optional parameters with syntax as below:

 ```java
 // we can do this: